GluuFederation/oxd-csharp/README.md

 #Deployment

-You can get the DLL of _oxd-Csharp_ from this repository.
-Add this DLL as a reference in your .Net web application.
+The **Oxd-Csharp** library can be installed using Nuget Package Manager Console in any .Net project.
+The Gluu's official Nuget Package page can be found [here](https://www.nuget.org/packages/Gluu.Oxd.OxdCSharp/).
+Go to the Gluu's official Nuget page and follow the instructions to install the package.

 #OXD Server APIs

-The Gluu's OXD Server provides six API's for OpenID Connect authentication.
+The Gluu's OXD Server provides basic six API's for OpenID Connect authentication.
 The all APIs are listed below.

 - Register Site
 - Update Site Registration